 Revocation Hearing Defense | Ocala, Lake City & Palatka

 At a violation or revocation hearing, the prosecution will present evidence of a technical or substantive violation of the terms and conditions of your probation.
 However, unless the state can prove that you acted willfully or that the offense is considered to be substantial, a violation does not exist.
 When a failure to comply was due to factors outside your control, such as car trouble, there is no willful or deliberate action.
 Our defense attorneys will fight to eliminate or have the charges against you reduced while searching for ways to soften any sanctions imposed by the court.
-To identify your best available strategies, contact us toll free at 1-877-377-7801.
+To identify your best available strategies, contact us at 352.377.7800.

 DISCLAIMER: This website does not seek to nor does it establish an attorney-client relationship.
 The content is provided "as is" and should not be construed as legal advice on any matter of criminal defense.
 Seek the services of a qualified attorney immediately following notification of a parole violation or revocation hearing.